algolia/kubernetes-hands-on/16-sidecar-containers/README.md

 Do the same for the `fluentd` container and this time look in `/logs`.
 What do you see?

-Tail the logs from the fluentd pod (`kubectl logs -f two-containers -c fluentd`) and in another terminal window, send requests to the nginx service with a curl from a separate pod.
+Tail the logs from the fluentd pod (`kubectl logs -f two-containers -c fluentd`) and in another terminal window, send requests to the nginx service with a `curl` from a separate pod (or nginx's pod itself).
 What do you see?
 How do you explain it?

 This exercice is taken from the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/communicate-containers-same-pod-shared-volume/#creating-a-pod-that-runs-two-containers).